EXL/P2kElfs/Yeti3D/readme.txt

 You will need to download and install GCC for the GBA.
 I currently use DevKit Advanced: http://devkitadv.sourceforge.net/index.html

-Once you have GCC installed, run the make.bat script to create a new build.
+Once you have GCC installed, run the make_gba.bat script to create a new build.

-I have GCC installed in the folder "C:\devkitadv\", so if you install somewhere else then you will need to change the make.bat script a little.
+I have GCC installed in the folder "C:\devkitadv\", so if you install somewhere else then you will need to change the make_gba.bat script a little.

 Contacts
 ========